isomerpages/enterprisesg-switch/index.md

 ---
 layout: homepage
-title: Singapore Week of Innovation and Technology | 29–31 Oct 2025 | Marina Bay Sands, Sands Expo & Convention Centre
+title: Singapore Week of Innovation and Technology | 27–29 Oct 2026
 description: The Singapore Week of Innovation and Technology (SWITCH) brings together leaders, entrepreneurs, creators, accelerators and investors from the Global-Asia innovation ecosystem.
 Through the open exchange of new ideas,